Deploy Citrix SD-WAN Standard Edition Instance on Azure - Release Version 10.2 and above

 - Routes are added in the Virtual WAN configuration file directing all Virtual WAN data traffic coming from the WAN to the Client/Server LAN Subnet.

 Microsoft Azure supports only gateway mode for deployments.
-Refer to the following article for more information about gateway mode
+For more information about gateway mode, see gateway mode.